Cancer in the UK: My uncle died shortly after being diagnosed with prostate cancer

 The visits to his home were more frequent, and we took every opportunity to spend every moment we could with him before his death.

-While you are fit and well, it makes sense to consider protecting your wealth and talking to your family about your wishes to pre pay for your funeral in advance
+While you are fit and well, it makes sense to consider protecting your possessions and make plan your funeral in advance

 The day of my uncle’s funeral arrived, and there were a lot of people at the church.
 My uncle was in the big long brown box.